 - Upper-Division Honors Contract (3 credits)

 Students are given the opportunity to delve deeper into a course with an Honors contract.
 This involves the student working with a faculty member in a non-Honors section of a 300-400 level course on a supplemental project that allows the student to engage more with the course material.
 This is a great opportunity for students to learn more about a subject matter they are particularly passionate about.
 Once the contract is completed, the student earns Honors credit for the course.

-Colloquium is an exciting, multidisciplinary course focused on teaching material that is both relevant and contemporary.
-Topics vary from semester to semester, and he purpose of the course is to emphasize higher order thinking skills, as well as oral and written communication skills.
-Recent examples of Colloquium topics include: Current and Future Issues in Healthcare, Mathematics and the Arts, Media and the Election, and The Work of Creativity.
+The colloquium is an exciting, multidisciplinary course focused on teaching material that is both relevant and contemporary.
+Topics vary from semester to semester, and the purpose of the course is to emphasize higher-order thinking skills, as well as oral and written communication skills.
+Recent examples of Colloquium topics include: Current and Future Issues in Healthcare, Mathematics and the Arts, Media and the Election and The Work of Creativity.
 Participating in an Honors study abroad experience also fulfills the Colloquium requirement.

 Students who complete the above criteria and earn a 3.5 cumulative grade point average will graduate with Fishback Honors College distinction.
 This distinction appears on the student's transcript and diploma and is acknowledged during a special Honors Medallion Ceremony prior to Commencement.